Wolf takes aim at 'fabricated' complaints, reports at confirmation hearing

 Wolf has been formally nominated to the role he holds in an acting capacity

-Acting Homeland Secretary Chad Wolf on Wednesday fired back at a series of allegations about his time in charge of the Department of Homeland Secretary as he was questioned by senators during a hearing to confirm him to the role.
+Acting Homeland Security Secretary Chad Wolf on Wednesday fired back at a series of allegations about his time in charge of the Department of Homeland Security as he was questioned by senators during a hearing to confirm him to the role.

 Wolf has held the position in an acting capacity since last year, replacing then-acting Secretary Kevin McAleenan.
 President Trump formally nominated him for the position last month.